Patrick Kane: International play

 Kane has competed internationally for the United States.
 He first represented the United States in the 2006 IIHF U18 Championships, in which he led the tournament in scoring with 12 points (five goals and seven assists) in only six games played.
 His two points per game pace led the United States to the gold medal and earned him individual all-star team honors.

 The next year, he moved onto the United States' U20 team at the 2007 World Juniors.
 He was one of only three players on the team playing major junior hockey.
 He continued his international pace with five goals and four assists in seven games to finish second in tournament scoring and, once again, garner an all-star team selection.
 His team did not perform as well as his U18 team, but they did manage to go home with the bronze medal.
 After making the NHL and being unable to play in the 2008 WJC due to professional commitments with the Chicago Blackhawks, he played in the 2008 World Championships.
-He posted 10 points (three goals and seven assists) in seven games as the United States finished fifth.
+He posted 10 points (three goals and seven assists) in seven games as the United States finished sixth.

 Kane was selected to represent the United States in the 2010 Olympic Games in Vancouver, where he and the team won the silver medal.
 During the tournament he scored three goals and two assists in six games.
 Kane represented the United States again in the 2014 Olympic Games in Sochi.
 He missed two penalty shots in a loss against Finland in the bronze medal game.

 On April 9, 2018, Kane was named the captain of Team USA for the 2018 IIHF World Championship.
 Kane scored two goals including a game winner in a 3–2 victory against the Czech Republic in the quarterfinals.
 The U.S. team finished the competition with the bronze medal after losing to Sweden in the semifinals but beating Canada.
 Kane finished the championships as the tournament's leading scorer with eight goals and 12 assists in 10 games.
 He was named the Most Valuable Player of 2018 Men's World Championship.